Savaliya-Ravi/Voyage_X_Main/README.md

 ## 🛠️ Tools

 At **VoyageX**, we prioritize clear communication, collaborative design, and informed decision-making.
 For team coordination and updates, we use **Microsoft Teams** as our primary communication tools.
-To visualize ideas, map system behaviors, and co-create diagrams, we rely on **MIRO**—a flexible platform to design the system.
+To visualize ideas, map system behaviors, and co-create diagrams, we rely on **MIRO**, a flexible platform to design the system.

 For background research and technical understanding, we utilized platforms such as **Google Scholar**, **Wikipedia**, and other freely available academic sources to explore related technologies, accessibility considerations, and autonomous mobility systems.
 These tools helped us stay  informed, and aligned throughout the development of our solution.